vineelko/patina/docs/src/dxe_core/synchronization.md

 ## TplMutex

-`TplMutex` implements mutual exclusion for the Rust DXE Core using semantics very similar to the Rust [sync::Mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html).
+`TplMutex` implements mutual exclusion for the Patina DXE Core using semantics very similar to the Rust [sync::Mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html).
 Each `TplMutex` has a type parameter which represents the data that it is protecting.
 The data can only be accessed through the `TplGuard` objects